 Bad breath, medically called halitosis, can result from poor dental health habits and may be a sign of other health problems.
 Bad breath can also be made worse by the types of foods you eat and other unhealthy lifestyle habits.
 You can take steps to prevent and treat halitosis, at home and with the help of your dentist or doctor.

-How Does What You Eat Affect Breath?
+How Does Food Affect Breath?

 Basically, all the food eaten begins to be broken down in your mouth.
-As foods are digested and absorbed into the bloodstream, they are eventually carried to your lungs and given off in your breath.
-If you eat foods with strong odors (such as garlic or onions), brushing and flossing -- even mouthwash -- merely covers up the odor temporarily.
+Also, foods are absorbed into your bloodstream and move to the lungs, affecting the air you exhale.
+If you eat foods with strong odors (such as garlic or onions), brushing and flossing -- even mouthwash -- merely cover up the odor temporarily.
 The odor will not go away completely until the foods have passed through your body.
 Other common foods that can cause bad breath include:

 Why Do Poor Habits Cause Bad Breath?

-If you don't brush and floss teeth daily, food particles can remain in your mouth, which promotes bacterial growth between teeth, around the gums, and on the tongue.
+If you don't brush and floss teeth daily, food particles can remain in your mouth, promoting bacterial growth between teeth, around the gums, and on the tongue.
 This causes bad breath.
-Antibacterial mouth rinses can also help reduce bacteria.
-In addition, odor-causing bacteria and food particles can cause bad breath if dentures are not properly cleaned.
+Inflammation of the gums (gingivitis) from poor dental hygiene can also cause bad breath.

 What Health Problems Are Associated With Bad Breath?

 Persistent bad breath or a bad taste in the mouth may be a warning sign of gum (periodontal) disease.
 Gum disease is caused by the buildup of plaque on teeth.
 Bacteria cause toxins to form, which irritate the gums.
 If gum disease continues untreated, it can damage the gums and jawbone.

 Other dental causes of bad breath include poorly fitting dental appliances, yeast infections of the mouth, and cavities.